-- In Section 3: Activity concept is used in a cellular automata structure, activity consists of two levels: - Activity in cells: Activity corresponds to a state change in a cell. - Activity in configurations: An activity configuration consists of active and inactive cells. - In Section 4: A biological characterization of activity concept, inspired from chemistry, corresponds to a measure of exchanges (gas, liquids, nutrients, molecules...) and of transformations (chemical transformations) which result in maintaining the integrity of the object itself or the system which it belongs. - In Section 5: From an economical point of view, activity concept relates to agent rationality when affecting scarce resources.
-It is a measure and a modeling of sequences of rules activation. - In Section 6: An epistemological consideration of activity considered, from a human-centric perspective, the following possible multilevel usages: - At the inference level: Activity concept is an abstraction of mind activity.
-Activity concept corresponds to a ranking of the most efficient (active) algorithms emulating decisions. - At the beliefs revision level: Activity concept is a measure of mind activity, in doubts and revisions of beliefs. - At the mind reading level: Activity concept is an evaluation of the efficiency of a model of other's mind by a given mind. - At the net centric social level: Activity concept is the frequency of information (ex)changes in/between nodes of a region in a social network. - At an awareness level: Activity concept is an auto-evaluation of cognition achievement, through a ratio of resources expanded/acquired.
+- In Section 3, the activity concept is used in a CA structure, where activity consists of two levels: - activity in cells: activity corresponds to a state change in a cell; - activity in configurations: an activity configuration consists of active and inactive cells. - In Section 4, a biological characterization of the activity concept, inspired from chemistry, corresponds to a measure of exchanges (gas, liquids, nutrients, molecules, etc.) and of transformations (chemical transformations) which result in maintaining the integrity of the object itself or the system which it belongs. - In Section 5, from an economical point of view, the activity concept relates to agent rationality when affecting scarce resources.
+It is a measure and a modeling of sequences of rules activation. - In Section 6, an epistemological consideration of activity is considered, from a human-centric perspective, with the following possible multilevel usages: - at the inference level, the activity concept is an abstraction of mind activity; the activity concept corresponds to a ranking of the most efficient (active) algorithms emulating decisions; - at the beliefs revision level, the activity concept is a measure of mind activity, in doubts and revisions of beliefs;

+- at the mind reading level, the activity concept is an evaluation of the efficiency of a model of other's mind by a given mind. - at the net centric social level, the activity concept is the frequency of information (ex)changes in/between nodes of a region in a social network; - at an awareness level, the Activity concept is an auto-evaluation of cognition achievement, through a ratio of resources expanded/acquired.

-A three level hierarchy can be built as an architecture for constructing componentbased systems:
+A three-level hierarchy can be built as an architecture for constructing component-based systems:

-- 1. Activity tracking: Tracking activity, at component or configuration levels, allows optimizing simulator resources.
-This first layer can be considered as a first physical/biological (Sections 4 & 5), material, characterization of simulation models.
+- Activity tracking: tracking activity, at the component or configuration levels, allows simulator resources to be optimized.
+This first layer can be considered as a first physical/biological (Sections 4 and 5), material, characterization of simulation models.
 Automatic detection mechanisms reduce execution times.
 Analyzing basic changes in activity can also enhance model understanding (cf. Section 4). - 2.
-Activity evaluation: Using the built-in detection mechanisms of level 1, activity can be measured as the fractional time that a component contributes (Section 6).
+Activity evaluation: using the built-in detection mechanisms of level 1, activity can be measured as the fractional time that a component contributes (Section 6).
 Correlating contribution with outcome, a credit can be attributed to components.
 Therefore, a real measure of performance of components, in a context, can be achieved.
 This allows for automatic composition and re-use of components.
-In social sciences, a direct analogy exists between activity evaluation and the evaluation of rules, actions, decisions... of agents (Sections 2 and 3). - 3.
-Activity Awareness: Considering cognitive systems through the concepts of activity and activity tracking presents the advantage to let us see these systems from a dynamical point of view.
-A second advantage could be to use this dynamical viewpoint and representation to let the system find itself its optimal design regarding its resource expenditure (assuming that some resource expenditure is always linked to the type of activity at stake.)
+In social sciences, a direct analogy exists between activity evaluation and the evaluation of rules, actions, decisions, etc.of agents (Sections 2 and 3). - 3.
+Activity awareness: considering cognitive systems through the concepts of activity and activity tracking presents the advantage to let us see these systems from a dynamical point of view.
+A second advantage could be to use this dynamical viewpoint and representation to let the system find itself its optimal design regarding its resource expenditure (assuming that some resource expenditure is always linked to the type of activity at stake).
 The activity awareness of the model of a cognitive system can be used in a module of auto-evaluation operating at runtime (Section 6).

-We believe that levels 1 to 3 constitute a cycle (activity awareness mechanisms can be re-implemented partially or totally at level 1 - component level as built-in mechanisms).
+We believe that levels 1 to 3 constitute a cycle (activity awareness mechanisms can be re-implemented partially or totally at level 1, the component level, as built-in mechanisms).